 These are seriously some of the easiest pancakes to make.
 The cooking part takes a little time and patience, as with all other pancake recipes, but the batter is unbelievably forgiving and sturdy.
 You just need to whisk all the ingredients together until a smooth but thick batter forms, and you can start cooking the pancakes in a non-stick skillet.

 I’ll tell you from the start that these corn flour pancakes have the same thick, dense texture of cornbread because of the corn flour, so while they aren’t fluffy nor airy, they sure taste darn good!
 I love eating a stack of them with this strawberry chia seed jam (or whatever jam you have on hand), and a generous drizzle of maple syrup or honey.

-Vibrant yellow pancakes made with corn flour, these are easy and delicious, not to mention gluten-free and dairy-free too.
+Vibrant yellow in color, these easy corn flour pancakes are easy and delicious, and perfect for brunch, not to mention gluten-free and dairy-free too.
+I strongly suggest serving them with this mixed berry chia seed jam and a drizzle of honey or maple syrup.
 If you love cornbread like I do, then you’ll find these corn flour pancakes the perfect way to start your day (or end it, if you like breakfast for dinner)!

 - 1 1/2 cups yellow corn flour

 - 1/4 cup brown rice flour (or all-purpose gluten-free flour)